volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_instance.html.markdown

     * `v_cpu` - CPU size.
 For example: 1 means 1U.
     * `zone_id` - Availability zone ID.
 Subsequent support for multi-availability zones can be separated and displayed by an English colon.
 * `region_id` - The region of the RDS instance.
+* `storage_max_capacity` - The upper limit of the storage space that can be set for automatic expansion.
+The value is the upper limit of the storage space value range corresponding to the instance master node specification, with the unit being GB.
+For detailed information on the selectable storage space value ranges of different specifications, please refer to Product Specifications.
+* `storage_max_trigger_threshold` - The upper limit of the proportion of available storage space that triggers automatic expansion.
+When supported, the value is 50%.
+* `storage_min_capacity` - The lower limit of the storage space that can be set for automatic expansion.
+The value is the lower limit of the storage space value range corresponding to the instance master node specification, with the unit being GB.
+For detailed information on the selectable storage space value ranges of different specifications, please refer to Product Specifications.
+* `storage_min_trigger_threshold` - The lower limit of the proportion of available storage space that triggers automatic expansion.
+When supported, the value is 10%.
 * `storage_type` - Instance storage type.
 * `storage_use` - The instance has used storage space.
 Unit: GB.
 * `time_zone` - Time zone.